OWASP/www-project-secure-coding-practices-quick-reference-guide/stable-en/02-checklist/05-checklist.md

 - [ ]   Use a centralized input validation routine for the whole application

-- [ ]   Specify character sets, such as UTF-8, for all input sources
+- [ ]   Specify character sets, such as UTF-8, for all input sources (canonicalization)

 - [ ]   Encode input to a common character set before validating